grg2rsr/TaskControl/2do.md

 ## fix the const/newline/init_variables problem
 find a way that interface_generator.py does not need a copy of parse_arduino_vars ...
 -> move it! con: makes it less standalone
+-> currently facing this problem (see the keyboard issues)

 ## arduino variables
 write in header day of training, version of TaskControl, date of generation etc etc